 ASL fingerspelling receptive practice

 Practice and develop your fingerspelling receptive skill.
 Watch some fingerspelled words, fingerspelled loans, and sometimes abbreviations.
-Type answers in all lower case letters only.

 Tips on improving receptive skill

 Is it fingerspelling too fast?
 That's what you are here for. :) To train your eyes with the real world of fingerspelling in ASL signing in daily life.
 Use the replay button to repeat and repeat.